sorrell/sorrell.github.com/_posts/2013-10-6-Creating-an-Infographic-in-LaTeX.md

 I did it anyway though, and I based it on [this interaction diagram](http://www.texample.net/tikz/examples/interaction-diagram/ "interaction diagram") (see the very end).

- [And here is my source code.](https://github.com/sorrell/latexInfographic)You have to build the ``infographicTop.tex`` first so that it produces a PDF that the ``infographicFinal.tex`` can then go an use as a layer.
+ [And here is my source code.](https://github.com/sorrell/latexInfographic)  You have to build the ``infographicTop.tex`` first so that it produces a PDF that the ``infographicFinal.tex`` can then go and use as a layer.

 **Summary:** If you're familiar with LaTeX, then you'll find the source helpful.
 If you're not that comfortable with LaTeX, you can modify the source by plugging in your own pics/titles/stats, but things can get messy quickly!